 The following format should be used when drafting the proposal narrative.
 The proposal narrative should be titled and numbered to correspond with the information below.
 If any individual section of information is not applicable, that fact should be stated.
 Page numbers should be sequential for the entirety of the proposal narrative and should not restart with each section of required information.
-This proposal narrative should mostly focus on the first year of the program (October 1, 2021-September 30, 2022) with organizations using Section 9 (capacity development plan) below to address how the RSC will reach a maximum proposed level of departures in FY 2023 and FY 2024.
+This proposal narrative should mostly focus on the first year of the program (October 1, 2022-September 30, 2023) with organizations using Section 9 (capacity development plan) below to address how the RSC will reach a maximum proposed level of departures in FY 2024 and FY 2025.
+Proposals should not exceed 20 pages in length (Times New Roman 12 point font, letter sized paper, one inch margins on all sides)